zenthangplus/goccm/README.md

         }(i)
     }

-    // This function have to call to ensure all goroutines has finished
+    // This function have to call to ensure all goroutines have finished
     // after close the main program.
     c.WaitAllDone()
 }